gvwilson/thirdbit/src/fiction/iffy/index.md

 while the Marine sliced open her parka with a very sharp knife and squeezed cold pink goo into the hole in her side that the needle gun had made.

-*«unanticipated / unforeseen»*

-*Oh there you are.*
-She didn't know if she had said the words out loud or not.
-*Don't suppose you could lend a hand?*

-*«inspection»*

 She floated beside a schematic of herself.
 The fractalized patches of cells scattered through her body glistened blue-white, but there and there and there they were red,